stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 ## Conclusion

 Now one or more CoreOS instances should run on the SysEleven Stack.
 Each one is accessible using a public FloatingIP.

-On port 80 an Nginx, running inside of a docker container, should respond to HTTP requests.
+Inside of each CoreOS instance nginx was deployed as a docker container, listening on port 80.
 Command for checking this:
 `curl <ip-address>` (Should show the Nginx welcome page)